Tips to Protect Your Pet This Thanksgiving

 - Don’t share human food with pets.
 It may seem cruel to withhold holiday treats, but feeding pets "people food" often results in problems ranging from mild gastrointestinal upset to severe pancreatitis and even potentially life-threatening obstructions.
-Also, some foods (like chocolate, grapes and onions) are toxic to animals.
+Also, some foods (like chocolate, grapes, and onions) are toxic to animals.
 Fatty foods are hard for animals to digest.
 Poultry bones can damage your pet’s digestive tract.
 And holiday sweets can contain ingredients that are poisonous to pets.

 Can’t say no to your furry friend?
 Add a teaspoon of white turkey meat or broth to a pet’s food to safely share the Thanksgiving celebration with everyone!

 - Keep pets away from raw or undercooked turkey, or cooked turkey that has been sitting out.
 It could be infected with salmonella, a bacterial organism that may be present in the turkey’s intestinal tract.
 The cooking process usually destroys the organisms, making the turkey safe to eat.
-However, if the cooked meat sits at room temperature for too long, the salmonella organisms can return, multiply and cause contamination.
+However, if the cooked meat sits at room temperature for too long, the salmonella organisms can return, multiply, and cause contamination.

 - Do not allow a dog near turkey bones.
 These bones are hollow and splinter easily into sharp pieces.
 Splinters can lodge in a pet’s throat or intestine, or it can cause punctures to the intestinal tract and create blockages.
 They may stay lodged in a dog’s body for days before symptoms appear.
-Signs of serious problems may include loss of appetite, depression, vomiting or diarrhea.
+Signs of serious problems may include loss of appetite, depression, vomiting, or diarrhea.
 Sometimes the bone will pass by itself.
-Other times, surgical removal is necessary.
+Other times, surgical removal is needed.

 - Secure garbage cans at all times, especially when they contain food scraps and bones.
 Otherwise, pets may try for a dumpster dive that could have dangerous consequences.

 - No pie or other desserts for your pawsome pals.
 Chocolate can be harmful to pets, especially since many dogs are tempted and will sniff it out.
-The artificial sweetener called xylitol – commonly used in gum and sugar-free baked goods – also can be deadly if consumed by dogs or cats.
+The artificial sweetener called xylitol – commonly used in gum and sugar-free baked goods – can also be deadly if consumed by dogs or cats.
 Yeast dough can cause problems like painful gas and bloating if your pets swoop in for a taste.

 - Create a “safe zone” for pets dealing with house guests.
 Visiting friends and relatives, even of the canine variety, can upset pets.
 Cats may choose to hide; dogs may become fearful or aggressive (especially around other dogs in competition for food).
 The stress can manifest in a variety of ways, including vomiting and gastrointestinal issues.
-If a pet seems overwhelmed, find a quiet room or area of the house for them to relax until the new sounds, smells and activity of the holiday celebration are over.
+If a pet seems overwhelmed, find a quiet room or area of the house for them to relax until the new sounds, smells, and activity of the holiday celebration are over.